david-saint/kinzoo-solarsystem/README.md

 ## 👁 Todo

 - Textures are taking too long to load with expo on mobile/simulator
+- Implement better decay formula for decelerating after swipe
-- Swipe to rotate earth around axis.
+- ~~Swipe to rotate earth around axis.
 - ~~Long Press to drag earth around